 Hi Everyone!
-I'm Hanna Schenkman, and I am the founder of Out of the Box Physical Therapy.
+I'm Dr. Hanna Sattler (formerly Schenkman), and I am the founder of Out of the Box Physical Therapy.

 Out of the Box PT is driven by my passion to help others create the best versions of themselves.
 Whether that is improving performance in a sport, building up the confidence to try a new activity, recovering and rehabilitating from all types of surgeries and injuries, or maintaining a certain level of health to be able to do what you love!

 I created OTB PT to provide activity and sport specific movement assessment and education.
 It is challenging to move your body the right way, and even more so for the specific activity you love!
 I grew up an athlete, trying every sport under the sun.
 You name it: cross country, swimming, softball, dance, gymnastics, tennis, golf, track, pole vault, javelin, high jump, soccer.
 Some didn't last so long, but long enough to obtain some form of injury or pain that sidelined me for some time.
 What got me back on the field, in the pool, on the court or on the track was my physical therapist.